Art and Diplomacy

 The first panel, “Institutional Decision-Making: Ethics, Risk, and Public Impact” features Adam Weinberg, Director Emeritus of Whitney Museum of American Art, Philippe Vergne, Director of Serralves Museum of Contemporary art, and artist Hank Willis Thomas.
 The conversation focuses on how museums and cultural institutions make high-stakes decisions involving ethics, funding, governance, public trust, and social responsibility.

-The second panel “Curatorial Power: Selection, Visibility, and Narrative” features curator Rujeko Hockley and artists Alfredo Jaar and Aliza Nisenbaum.
+The third panel “Curatorial Power: Selection, Visibility, and Narrative” features curator Rujeko Hockley and artists Alfredo Jaar and Aliza Nisenbaum.
 It examines curatorial decisions by discussing what is collected, exhibited, framed or omitted and how these decisions actively construct cultural meaning and historical narratives.

 The seminar is open to the academic community and the public.